Fill your College Details

 image: nginx:latest

-In the example above, the selector ensures that the Deployment is managing Pods with the app: web and tier: frontend labels.
+In the above example, the selector restricts the Deployment to Pods that have the app: web and tier: frontend.

 Use Cases of Labels and Selectors:

-• Deployment Management: Deployments and ReplicaSets use selectors to manage and scale Pods.
+• Deployment Management: Deployments and ReplicaSets use selectors to manage Pods and scale them.

-• Organisation: Labels allow the categorisation of resources like grouping by application, environment (dev, staging, prod), or version.
+• Organisation: Labels allow the categorisation of resources, for example grouping by application, or environment (dev, staging, prod), or version.

 4. How does the Kubernetes Scheduler work?